broadinstitute/ABC-Enhancer-Gene-Prediction/README.md

 * **EnhancerPredictionsAllPutativeNonExpressedGenes.txt.gz**: Same as above for non-expressed genes.
 This file is provided for completeness but we generally do not recommend using these predictions.

-The default threshold of 0.02 corresponds to 70% recall and 63% precision in the Fulco et al 2019 dataset.
+The default threshold of 0.02 corresponds to approximately 70% recall and 60% precision [1].

 ## Defining Candidate Enhancers
 'Candidate elements' are the set of putative enhancers; ABC scores will be computed for all 'Candidate elements' within 5Mb of each gene.
 In computing the ABC score, the product of DNase-seq (or ATAC-seq) and H3K27ac ChIP-seq reads will be counted in each candidate element.
 Thus the candidate elements should be regions of open (nucleasome depleted) chromatin of sufficient length to capture H3K27ac marks on flanking nucleosomes.
-In Fulco et al 2019, we defined candidate regions to be 500bp (150bp of the DHS peak extended 175bp in each direction).
+In [1], we defined candidate regions to be 500bp (150bp of the DHS peak extended 175bp in each direction).

 Given that the ABC score uses absolute counts of Dnase-seq reads in each region, ```makeCandidateRegions.py ``` selects the strongest peaks as measured by absolute read counts (not by pvalue).
 In order to do this, we first call peaks using a lenient significance threshold (.1 in the above example) and then consider the peaks with the most read counts.
 This procedure implicitly assumes that the active karyotype of the cell type is constant.